Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ### Get Moddable Open Source

-Follow the macOS [Host environment setup](../../Moddable SDK – Getting Started.md) section of the Getting Started guide.
+Follow the macOS [Host environment setup](../../Moddable SDK – Getting Started.md) section of the Moddable Getting Started guide.

 ### Build xs_gecko.a archive

-Use mcconfig to build the moddable library and application for your gecko platform:
+Use `mcconfig` to build the moddable library and application for your Gecko sub-platform:

 	$ cd $(MODDABLE)/examples/helloworld
 	$ mcconfig -d -m -p gecko/mighty